Alcohol and Melatonin: Can You Take Them Together?

 What happens when you take alcohol with melatonin?

-Melatonin is the hormone your pineal gland releases in the evening to signal to the body that it is time to wind down for sleep.
+Melatonin is the hormone your pineal gland releases in the evening to signal that it is time to wind down for sleep.
 Supplemental melatonin mimics this signal and is widely used for jet lag, shift work, and trouble falling asleep.
-Alcohol, on the other hand, is a central nervous system depressant that initially makes people feel sleepy by enhancing GABA activity in the brain.
-When the two are combined, the sedative effects stack and people often feel unusually groggy or knocked out.
+Alcohol is a central nervous system depressant that initially makes people feel sleepy by enhancing GABA activity in the brain.
+The two interact in a few predictable ways:

-The deeper problem is what happens after that initial sedation.
-Alcohol is metabolized fairly quickly, and as blood alcohol falls during the second half of the night, the brain experiences a rebound in glutamate and noradrenaline activity.
-This is why drinking before bed typically causes fragmented sleep, frequent awakenings between 2 and 5 a.m., and suppression of REM sleep, the dream stage that supports memory consolidation and emotional regulation.
-Melatonin does not protect against this rebound; in fact, by helping you fall asleep faster you may sleep through the early-night intoxication phase and wake up more thoroughly during the rebound phase.
+2. Rebound awakening.
+Alcohol is metabolized fairly quickly.
+As blood alcohol falls during the second half of the night, the brain experiences a rebound in glutamate and noradrenaline activity.
+This tends to fragment sleep, cause awakenings in the early-morning hours, and suppress REM sleep, the dream stage that supports memory and emotional regulation.
+Melatonin does not protect against this rebound.

 Why is this important?

-Many people reach for melatonin precisely because they cannot sleep well, and many of those same people use a glass of wine or a nightcap to help them unwind.
-Combining the two creates a false sense of effective sleep.
-You may feel like you slept for eight hours, but the quality is poor: less deep sleep, less REM, more awakenings, and reduced overnight memory processing.
+Many people reach for melatonin precisely because they sleep poorly, and many of those same people use a glass of wine or a nightcap to unwind.
+Combining the two can create a false sense of effective sleep.
+You may feel like you slept through the night, but the quality is lower: less deep sleep, less REM, and more awakenings.

 What should you do?

-If you are using melatonin specifically for sleep problems, treat alcohol as a competing therapy that undermines the supplement.
-Try a few weeks of melatonin without any evening alcohol and judge how you actually sleep.
-Track sleep latency (time to fall asleep), number of awakenings, and how you feel in the morning.
-Most people are surprised by how much better the supplement works without alcohol in the mix.
+If you are using melatonin for ongoing sleep problems, try a few weeks of melatonin without any evening alcohol and judge how you actually sleep.
+Track how long it takes to fall asleep, how often you wake, and how you feel in the morning.
+Many people find the supplement works noticeably better without alcohol in the mix.

 Which specific products are affected?